priyanka731/Hotel_Management/README.md

 # Hotel_Management
-This is Hotel_Management application where I have performed crud operation like get , post , put, delete api and with the help of this crud operation i can manage all the things of Hotel.
+This is Hotel_Management application where I have performed crud operation like get , post , put, delete api and with the help of this crud operation .I can manage all the things of Hotel.
 # Dependencies
 * SpringBoot Starter Web
 * Lombok